WCSCourses/GenEpiLAC2023/Manuals/Sequencing&QC/Sequencing&QC.md

 FastQC will highlight any areas where this library looks unusual and where you should take a closer look.
 The program is not tied to any specific type of sequencing technique and can be used to look at libraries coming from a large number of different experiment types (Genomic Sequencing, ChIP-Seq, RNA-Seq, BS-Seq etc etc).

+It is very common to have some quality metrics fail after running FastQC, and this may or may not be a problem for your downstream application.
+But don't worry there are softwares developed to filter poor quality reads and trim poor quality bases or adapters from our samples.
+In this module we will be working with [TrimGalore](https://www.bioinformatics.babraham.ac.uk/projects/trim_galore/).

 # [Practical Exercise](#practical-exercise)

 Open your terminal window and go to the Linux directory